 2. Be Aware of Your Body Language and Tone of Voice

 People communicate both verbally and nonverbally, meaning what someone says might not be exactly what they mean.
 As explained by the American Management Association, “Nonverbal communication is important in the workplace because it affects the work environment.
 What you communicate nonverbally can expose how you feel.
 If your nonverbal communications skills are poor, you may be communicating negativity and making your coworkers uncomfortable.”
-For this reason, body language and tone of voice are two important aspects of communication to keep in mind.
+For this reason, body language and tone of voice are two important aspects of communication to keep in mind when delivering assertive messages.

 To get a better grasp on body language and tone: